 She also has a lot of experience working alongside and carrying out the recommendations of OT and SLT’s which is invaluable for most parents.

-I’d happily recommend her to anyone for supervising or training parents and tutors, and she is also great at working with my son and being his lead tutor."
+I’d happily recommend her to anyone for supervising or training parents and tutors, and she is also great at working with my son."

 I worked as a manager of a childcare nursery for 9 years until 2005 when I was approached by a parent to work as an ABA tutor for their child with Autism.
 Prior to this, I also worked with adults with learning difficulties in a residential care setting.
 I attended the initial two day ABA workshop, began working as an ABA tutor, and once I saw the incredible progress and potential for children and young adults through ABA teaching methods, I never looked back.